YiShaiAshto/YiShaiAshto/README.md

 - 👋 Hi, I’m Shaii
 - 👀 I’m interested in the connection of software and hardware.
 - 🌱 I’m currently learning linux device driver + embedded linux.
-- 💞️ I’m looking to collaborate on and to do more C codes :)
+- 💞️ I’m looking to collaborate on and to do more C code :)
 - 📫 How to reach me: yishaiashto@gmail.com

 <!---